 It is a fairly time-consuming job to replace the clutch as it is not an easy part to get to in the engine bay.
-The part it self is only in the region of £280 up to £400 depending on model (Check price of specific part on Amazon below)
+The part itself is only in the region of £280 up to £400 depending on model (Check price of specific part on eBay below)

 EGR valve failure on the VW T5